-This report is based on the financial statements included in the attached 2015 Annual Report which have been audited and an unqualified audit opinion issued on.
+This report is based on the financial statements included in the attached 2016 Annual Report which have been audited and an unqualified audit opinion issued on.
+The auditor's report includes emphasis of matter paragraphs in respect of going concern and accounting estimates.